Sounds like he could do with a drink.

 Traditional boozer-turned-night-out-destination.
-This quirky, fun pub has great craft beer, a proper cocktail list, food residencies (currently Yeah Burger), a pub quiz, Rokaoke nights (that’s rock karaoke), comedy nights and to top it all off, there’s a club built into the cellar with various dj sets.
+This quirky, fun Kings Cross pub has great craft beer, a proper cocktail list, food residencies (currently Yeah Burger), a pub quiz, Rokaoke nights (that’s rock karaoke), comedy nights and to top it all off, there’s a club built into the cellar with various DJ sets.

 Last train dash time: 8 minutes.

-Weighing in as the biggest pub on the list, The Driver (named after cattle drovers who used to shepherd cattle down Caledonian Road to Smithfields Market) has a whopping five floors, each of which has been kitted out with its own individual boutique design.
+Weighing in as the biggest pub in Kings Cross (well, that’s made this list), The Driver (named after cattle drovers who used to shepherd cattle down Caledonian Road to Smithfields Market) has a whopping five floors, each of which has been kitted out with its own individual boutique design.
 On the ground floor is the main pub which serves craft beers and Mediterranean food (grilled chorizo salad, lamb steak with fennel; and courgette and prawn risotto); above that is another, smaller bar, then a saloon, a penthouse and a roof terrace, all of which can be hired for private events.